Dietrich A. Stephan, Ph.D.

-Dr. Goldstein brings to the NeuBase board of directors more than two decades of experience in the biopharmaceutical industry as a venture capital investor, an executive and a member of the boards of directors of a number of successful companies including ADMA Biologics (ADMA), Cempra Pharmaceuticals (CEMP), Durata Therapeutics, Esperion Therapeutics (ESPR), and Loxo Oncology (LOXO).
-The companies where Dr. Goldstein has played a leadership role have resulted in the approval of 2 drugs: Eraxis (anidulafungin) and Dalvance (dalbavancin).
-Dr. Goldstein was the chief financial officer of Schrödinger, LLC from 2017 to 2018.
-Dr. Goldstein served as a Managing Partner at Aisling Capital, a healthcare dedicated private investment firm, from 2014 to October 2017, Partner from 2008 to 2014 and a Principal at Aisling Capital from 2006 to 2008.
-Dr. Goldstein served as the chief financial officer of Loxo Oncology, Inc. between July 2014 and January 2015, and was its acting chief financial officer from January 2015 to May 2015.
-From 2000 to 2005, Dr. Goldstein served as chief financial officer of Vicuron Pharmaceuticals, Inc., which was acquired by Pfizer, Inc. in September 2005, and helped lead the M&A process.
-Prior to joining Vicuron, Dr. Goldstein was director of venture analysis at HealthCare Ventures.
-Dr. Goldstein serves as a director and chairman of the compensation committee of ADMA Biologics, Inc. (Nasdaq: ADMA).
-He serves as a director and member of the audit committee of Esperion Therapeutics.
-Dr. Goldstein received a B.S. from Stanford University, an MBA from Columbia Business School and an M.D. from Yale School of Medicine.
+Dr. Goldstein has served as a member of our board of directors since July 2019.
+Dr. Goldstein is currently a private investor.
+Dr. Goldstein previously was the Chief Financial Officer at Schrödinger, LLC from the fourth quarter of 2017 to the second quarter of 2018.
+Dr. Goldstein served as a Managing Partner at Aisling Capital, a private investment firm, from 2014 to October 2017, Partner from 2008 to 2014 and a principal at Aisling Capital from 2006 to 2008.
+Dr. Goldstein served as the Chief Financial Officer of Loxo Oncology, Inc. between July 2014 and January 2015, and was its acting Chief Financial Officer from January 2015 to May 2015.
+From 2000 to 2005, Dr. Goldstein served as Chief Financial Officer of Vicuron Pharmaceuticals, Inc., which was acquired by Pfizer, Inc. in September 2005.
+Prior to joining Vicuron, Dr. Goldstein was Director of Venture Analysis at HealthCare Ventures.
+Dr. Goldstein also completed an internship in the Department of Medicine at Columbia-Presbyterian Hospital.
+Dr. Goldstein serves as a director at ADMA Biologics, Inc. (Nasdaq: ADMA).
+He also previously served as a director of Loxo Oncology, Inc. (Nasdaq: LOXO), Esperion Therapeutics, Inc. (Nasdaq: ESPR), and Cempra, Inc. (which was acquired by Melinta Therapeutics, Inc.).
+Dr. Goldstein received a B.S. from Stanford University, an M.B.A. from Columbia Business School and an M.D. from Yale School of Medicine.

 Gerald J. McDougall

-Mr. McDougall spent almost his entire career as a senior partner at PwC where he built and led the firm's Global Health Science consulting practice before retiring.
+Mr. McDougall’s passion is to link scientific breakthroughs to clinical application for the benefit of patients and society.
+For more than 25 years, he has been the driving force behind large-scale strategic alliances, joint ventures, and industry partnerships across the healthcare industry to advance innovations in precision medicine and cancer.
+He has spent almost his entire career as a senior partner at PricewaterhouseCoopers (PwC) where he built and led the firm's Global Health Science consulting practice before retiring.
 He has worked across the entire ecosystem of the healthcare industry and advised an array of Fortune 500 companies, including leading global pharmaceutical companies.
 Mr. McDougall has been instrumental around the globe in building public-private partnerships to address human health imperatives.
 These include the creation and maturation of the Translational Genomics Research Institute (TGen), Arizona's renowned bio-cluster; the design and launch of the Multiple Myeloma Research Consortium (MMRC); the strategic plan for the California Institute of Regenerative Medicine (CIRM) and the Country of Luxemburg's biotechnology commercialization ecosystem.

 Franklyn Prendergast, M.D., Ph.D.